table of contents

 Benzoyl peroxide is another effective treatment for whiteheads, blackheads, and full-blown acne alike.
 It works by breaking down dead skin cells and inhibiting the growth of bacteria.
 Certain brands have formulas that combine benzoyl peroxide with a topical retinoid or antibiotic, like clindamycin, for more effective results (Zaenglein, 2016).

-Azelaic acid is an alternative acne treatment, often used for pimples that have become inflamed and irritated.
+Azelaic acid (see Important Safety Information) is an alternative acne treatment, often used for pimples that have become inflamed and irritated.
 Azelaic acid may also help treat dark patches known as hyperpigmentation which can appear in people who have regular outbreaks (Davis, 2010).

 Should I pop them?